North Pier Pavilion

 An Art-Deco pier pavilion dating from the 1930s, now one of only five operating pier theatres in the country.

 The Blackpool Pier Company opened the North Pier in 1863, and it is now the oldest of the surviving piers built by renowned promenade pier architect and engineer Eugenius Birch.
 The current Pavilion, in the Art-Deco style, dates from 1939.
 This is a popular local venue which forms part of Blackpool’s overall cultural offer.
-It is Grade II listed, and one of only five operating pier theatres in the country, and one of only three operating on the seaward end of the pier.
+It is Grade II listed, and one of only six operating pier theatres in the country, and one of only four operating on the seaward end of the pier.
 The owner of the North Pier also owns the neighbouring Central and South Piers.
 Together these structures form an historic grouping of piers which the World Monuments Fund has recently included on its 2018 World Monuments Watch List.

 Why is this theatre at risk?